 She is the first Republican Legislator to serve as Vice-Chair of the Joint Asian and Pacific Islander Legislative Caucus and serves on the Governor’s Military Council and the State Allocation Board.

 Senator Nguyen is a graduate of the University of California, Irvine where she received a Bachelor of Arts degree in Political Science.
-Currently, she is participating in the Aspen Institute Rodel Fellowship Program, where she was selected from a national pool of elected officials for her promising leadership.
+She is also a graduate of the Aspen Institute Rodel Fellowship Program, a two-year invitation only program made up of the nation’s most promising young political leaders.

-She resides in Fountain Valley with her husband Tom Bonikowski and two sons.
+She resides in Fountain Valley with her husband Tom Bonikowski and their two elementary school-age sons.